Shreya Ghoshal: 2002–2004: Playback singing debut and breakthrough

 Ghoshal caught the attention of director Sanjay Leela Bhansali when she participated in the 75th children's special episode of Sa Re Ga Ma.
-Bhansali's mother was watching the show and during Ghoshal's performance, she called him to watch her performance, after which he decided to give her a chance in his next film.
+Bhansali's mother, Leela Bhansali was watching the show and during Ghoshal's performance, she called him to watch her performance, after which he decided to give her a chance in his next film.
 According to Bhansali, Ghoshal's voice had the innocence needed for the character of Paro in Devdas (2002).

 In 2000, Bhansali and music director Ismail Darbar offered her the opportunity to be the voice of Paro, the lead female character of Devdas, who was portrayed by Aishwarya Rai.
 Ghoshal sang five songs in the film, namely, "Silsila Ye Chaahat Ka", "Bairi Piya", "Chalak Chalak", "Morey Piya", and "Dola Re Dola", with established singers such as Kavita Krishnamurthy, Udit Narayan, Vinod Rathod, KK, and Jaspinder Narula.
 She was sixteen when she recorded the first song for the film, "Bairi Piya" with Udit Narayan.
 Her Higher Secondary Examinations were nearing that time and she would take her books and notebooks to the studio to study during downtime.
 "Bairi Piya" was an instant success and topped the charts.
 The film garnered her first Filmfare Award for Best Female Playback Singer for "Dola Re" (shared with Kavita Krishnamurthy) and a National Film Award for Best Female Playback Singer for "Bairi Piya".
 Her performance also won her the Filmfare RD Burman Award for New Music Talent.